-Although this Eton Mess recipe may appear fancy and lavish, the eton mess ingredients are humble, simple, and easy to put together.
-Layers of whipped cream (or Chantilly Cream), crumbled meringue cookies and macerated fruit (typically strawberries); an eton mess is the complete package when it comes to dessert.
+Although this Eton Mess recipe may appear fancy and lavish, the ingredients are humble, simple, and easy to put together.
+Layers of whipped cream (or Chantilly Cream), crumbled meringue cookies, and macerated fruit (typically strawberries); an Eton mess is the complete package when it comes to dessert.

 What's Eton Mess?

-Although the name "mess" may refer to the appearance of the dessert when plated, Eton Mess ingredients exhibit elegance and beauty, if plated mindfully.
-Indeed, the balance of textures between the crunchy meringue cookies and the soft whipped cream is divine.
-We all know strawberries and whipped cream are a match made in heaven, but Eton Mess goes once step further with sweet, crunchy meringue cookie crumbs in every bite.
+Although the name "mess" may refer to the appearance of the dessert when plated, Eton Mess's ingredients exhibit elegance and beauty, if plated mindfully.
+Indeed, the balance of textures between the crunchy meringue cookies and the softly whipped cream is divine.
+We all know strawberries and whipped cream are a match made in heaven, but Eton Mess goes one step further with sweet, crunchy meringue cookie crumbs in every bite.

 - Make a batch of fresh whipped cream.
 I prefer chantilly cream, so I proceed with the following: